JohnnyJayJay/ring-discord-auth/README.md

 This does not provide support for Discord's OAuth2.

+## Installation

+This library uses [caesium](https://github.com/lvh/caesium), a cryptography library for Clojure.
+This library requires the presence of [libsodium](https://doc.libsodium.org/), a native library, so make sure to install that.

+Clojars: TBA

 ## Usage

 Below is an example of a minimal Discord app that uses the library.